 Your family will love LittleBigPlanet 3 for its cute characters and seemingly endless opportunities to create.
 The majority of the game is solving puzzles in a '2.5D' world, but once you're done with the included campaign (narrated by Stephen Fry no less), you can also create your own levels, characters, objects and more.
 You can also test them out, and share them with other players while trying out an inconceivable number of user-generated levels.

 The game expands on previous titles by adding new characters other than the series mascot Sackboy who offer new abilities like flight, changing size and wall jumps.
-Furthermore, if you played the first two LittleBigPlanet games, you can use its downloadable content packs with this game, meaning you'll never run out of novel content to play if you're stuck inside with nothing else to play.
+Furthermore, if you played the first two LittleBigPlanet games, you can use its downloadable content packs with this game, meaning this member of the best PS4 family games list will never let you run out of novel content to play.

 Even if your family won't help you out in the kitchen, they'll love the crazy cooking game of Overcooked.
 This is a party game that lets up to four players try to cook a meal (and wash up as well) in various kitchens around the world.
 A team effort can create a meal fit for a king, but you could also end up burning all your ingredients before you get a chance to get started.